auunique/Auunique/Readme.md

 **Depth**
 Measure from the wall to the front of your radiator, including any protruding parts.
 Add 20-30mm to this measurement for the cover depth.

-## Additional Considerations

-**Skirting Boards**
-If your radiator sits in front of a skirting board, measure its height and depth.
-This information is crucial for ensuring a proper fit against the wall.

-**Pipe Locations**
-Note the positions of pipes entering and exiting your radiator.
-This helps in determining if you need a slotted bottom board or pipe collars.

-**Wall Type**
-Consider whether your wall is solid or has a dado rail, as this may affect the cover design.

 ## Ordering Process

 1. Submit your measurements through the website's order form.